elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-technology-be-leveraged-to-improve-learning-experiences.md

 url: /learn/education-studies/questions/how-can-technology-be-leveraged-to-improve-learning-experiences
 score: -1.0
 related_article1:
-    id: 165481
+    id: 165499
-    title: How can comparing and contrasting information help in understanding the relationship between information?
+    title: >-
+        What are some active engagement techniques to enhance the learning experience?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-comparing-and-contrasting-information-help-in-understanding-the-relationship-between-information
+    url: /learn/education-studies/questions/what-are-some-active-engagement-techniques-to-enhance-the-learning-experience
 related_article2:
-    id: 165475
+    id: 165501
-    title: What is higher order learning and why is it important?
+    title: >-
+        What are some reflective practices that can enhance learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-higher-order-learning-and-why-is-it-important
+    url: /learn/education-studies/questions/what-are-some-reflective-practices-that-can-enhance-learning
 related_article3:
-    id: 165498
+    id: 165495
-    title: How can learning outcomes be effectively measured and improved?
+    title: >-
+        What are common obstacles in higher order learning and how can they be overcome?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-learning-outcomes-be-effectively-measured-and-improved
+    url: /learn/education-studies/questions/what-are-common-obstacles-in-higher-order-learning-and-how-can-they-be-overcome
 related_article4:
-    id: 165475
+    id: 165480
-    title: What is higher order learning and why is it important?
+    title: >-
+        What is the significance of conceptual relationships in understanding concepts?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-higher-order-learning-and-why-is-it-important
+    url: /learn/education-studies/questions/what-is-the-significance-of-conceptual-relationships-in-understanding-concepts
 related_article5:
     id: 165495
+    title: >-
-    title: What are common obstacles in higher order learning and how can they be overcome?
+        What are common obstacles in higher order learning and how can they be overcome?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-common-obstacles-in-higher-order-learning-and-how-can-they-be-overcome
 ---